 - The tiny chip can be glued (glue not supplied) anywhere you wish on the protected item and does not need to be visible.

-- The warning sticker provided deters theft by making it clear that a covert marking solution is in use that can identify the owner even when the warning label is removed.
+- The warning label provided deters theft by making it clear that a covert marking solution is in use that can identify the owner.

 - The Radio Frequency ID tag (no batteries required).

-- A label containing the chip's ID – you must register this on Immobilise.com but it does not need to be added to the item.
+- A label containing the chip's ID – you must register this on Immobilise.com and is optional whether you apply it to the item.

-- A warning label also containing a barcode – you must register this on your Immobilise account and we recommend fitting it to the item or to a nearby location to act as a deterrent.
+- 2 x Immobilise warning labels we recommend fitting to the item or to a nearby location to act as a deterrent (Label dimensions 33x19mm).

 - Length: 11mm

 - Diameter: 2mm

 - Use with any strong adhesive (not supplied).

 - This product is NOT a GPS tracking device.
 It is a covert marking device making the item, if found, uniquely identifiable.